Skip to main content

 We've conducted thorough research to provide accurate exercise descriptions and selected high-quality instructional videos from reputable sources.
 However, if you notice any inaccuracies or have suggestions for improvement, please contact our support team .

-Always consult with a qualified fitness professional before starting any new exercise program, especially if you have pre-existing injuries or medical conditions.
+Always consult your doctor before starting a new exercise program, especially if you have pre-existing injuries or medical conditions.